arencrg/Vivixx-Term-3/day3 - javascript libraries/DAY3CHALLENGE.md

 ## Libraries

-Libraries are pre-packaged codes that are called by the application to handle different types of data, perform HTML DOM manipulation, react to specific events, etc. Basically, what libraries do is they shorten code time by providing ready-to-implement functions or methods created by awesome devs all over the world so you don't have to write hundreds of lines of code by yourself.
+Libraries are pre-packaged codes that are called by the application to handle different types of data, perform HTML DOM manipulation, react to specific events, etc. Basically, what libraries do is they shorten code time by providing ready-to-implement functions or methods created by awesome devs all over the world so you don't have to write dozens of lines of code by yourself.
 This means you don't have to think about every little detail and instead you can focus on creating your next big app or program using the frameworks available.

 However, libraries aren't always what you're looking for (or you may not be looking at the right library to do what you want it to do), and sometimes they can break your code — if there's a bug within the library, it might be difficult to locate and fix.